EDUCBA

 Example #2 – Using Pivot Table in Excel Dashboard

-Let’s take an example for the dashboard using Pivot Table.
+Let’s take an example of the dashboard using Pivot Table.

 Sales value

-In this example, we will see how to add the pivot charts along with slicers in the dashboard.
-Please see below a partial screenshot of the data we are going to use for this example.
+In this example, we will see how to add the pivot charts and slicers to the dashboard.
+Below is a screenshot of the data we will use for this example.

 Pivot Table

 Step 1: Select all the data (A1:E93) and click on the Insert tab.
 Choose the PivotTable option in the list of options available to insert.
 It will open up Create PivotTable window.
-Select the New Worksheet for generating the Pivot table and click on the OK button.
+Select the New Worksheet for generating the Pivot table and click OK.

 Pivot Table 1

 Step 2: Now, mold the pivot as per your requirement.
-I will add the Sales Person on rows, Country on columns and Sales Value under the values section.
-See the layout of the pivot as below.
+I will add the Sales Person in rows, Country in columns, and Sales Value under the values section.
+See the layout of the pivot below.

 Pivot table fields